 Seattle Epidemiologic Research and Information Center (ERIC)

-National Vietnam Veterans Longitudinal Study Registry - History
+National Vietnam Veterans Longitudinal Study Registry - History & Formation

-History of NVVRS and NVVLS
+History of NVVRS & NVVLS

 In the early 1980s, there was concern regarding the health and well-being of Veterans who served during the Vietnam era.
 In response to these concerns, Congress passed Public Law 98-60 in 1983, which mandated that the U.S. Department of Veterans Affairs (VA), contract for an independent national study looking at the frequency and effects of post-traumatic stress disorder (PTSD), and related postwar psychological issues.
 In 1984, the contract was awarded to the Research Triangle Institute (RTI), a for-profit research group, and the study was named the National Vietnam Veterans Readjustment Study (NVVRS).
-The NVVRS Report of Findings are available here.
+The NVVRS Report of Findings is available here.

 To determine the frequency and effects of PTSD across a 25 year period, Congress passed Public Law 106-419 in 2000.
 This required the VA to contract a follow up study to the NVVRS, which was called the National Vietnam Veterans Longitudinal Study (NVVLS) and awarded to Abt, a for-profit research group.
 This follow-up study filled a critical gap in understanding how military service affected adjustment later in life.
 A total of 1,450 Veterans participated in at least one of the NVVLS study phases, which included a paper-and-pencil health questionnaire, telephone health interview, and a telephone mental health interview conducted by a professional clinical interviewer.